 - Learn how your baby reacts to caffeine.
 Some babies may react to even 1 cup a day.
 If that happens, stop drinking caffeine.

-- Alcohol affects let down of your milk.
+- Alcohol affects your milk.

 - Talk to your health care provider about drinking alcohol and breastfeeding.